Cosmogenic Neutron Production in Water at SNO+: Experimental Set-up

 Surrounding the AV are 9362 inward-facing PMTs, all mounted on the stainless steel PMT support structure (PSUP).
 The PSUP has a radius of $8.9\,\textup{m}$.
 Also mounted on the PSUP are $91$ outward-looking PMTs (OWLs), which are used to identify cosmogenic muons using the Cherenkov light produced in the external water.
 The AV and the PSUP are positioned concentrically, and the space between them is filled with UPW.
 The entire setup is contained within a cavity filled with UPW that acts as a shield to radiation from the rock.

 Part way through the water phase in September 2018, a cover gas system was installed to reduce the rate of $^{222}\textup{Rn}$ induced backgrounds in the AV.
+For this analysis, these decays contribute to the accidental coincidence backgrounds.
 This system uses nitrogen gas, which acts as a barrier to radon in the air above the liquid in the neck.
 A detailed description of the SNO+ detector and its cover gas systems can be found in \cite{collaboration_sno_2021}.